-Stencils are a great way to not only save time, but also be sure that all of your shapes match perfectly!
+Stencils are a great way to not only save time but also ensure that all of your shapes match perfectly!

-This stencil set comes with a variety of shapes and shape sizes, making it great for small details.
-There are plenty of circles and squares, but banners and symbols as well, which is why this stencil set is probably the best bang for your buck.
+This stencil set comes with a variety of shapes and shape sizes, making it great for small details or bigger spaces.
+There are plenty of circles and squares, but banners and symbols as well, which is why this stencil set is probably the best stencil set for bullet journals.

 One of the most time-consuming aspects of filling out my bullet journal is setting up all of the trackers.
 For a long time, I wouldn’t even include a water intake tracker in my bullet journal because it just took too long to set up and fill out.

-Here recently, though, I’ve found that getting stickers to track my water intake is so much easier and much simpler!
+Here recently, though, I’ve found that getting stickers to put in my journal and track my water intake is so much easier and much simpler!

-Personally, I think these are really cute and different, but there are plenty of other types of water intake trackers online!
+Personally, I think these are really cute and different, but I’m sure there are plenty of other types of water intake trackers online!

 4. Washi Tape

-Washi tapes are a simple way to cover up empty space, and personalize your journal without spending a lot of time on it.
+Washi tape is a simple way to cover up empty space and personalize your journal without spending a lot of time on it.

 Before I got into using my bullet journal, I didn’t understand how people could spend so much on tiny rolls of tape.
 Now that I’m more invested in my journal, though, I totally get it.